Critical AI Summer Reading: Empires, Cons and Everlasting False Promises

 “Shannon thought that artificial intelligence was too flashy a term and might attract unfavorable notice, and so we agreed to call it Automata Studies”

-The third group is all of us: the team with selective amnesia i.e. most people who with generally good intentions say things they believe to be true.
+The third group is all of us.
+The team with selective amnesia i.e. most people who with generally good intentions say things they believe to be true.
 But the problem with “majority” and “belief” is that those are filled with inherent biases and subconscious traps.
-Let’s say column from Saša Šarunić, who benevolently examines the vibe-coding concept; forgetting that the developer spends at least two thirds of your time on greasy maintenance, and not creations of an IT system.
+Take a look at a column from Saša Šarunić, who benevolently examines the vibe-coding concept; forgetting that the developer spends at least two thirds of their time on greasy maintenance, and not creations of an IT system.
 Or let’s say Ivan Burazin who tells an important truth that “agents are not really something for more complex tasks”.
-Well done for the attitude 🫡 but why then “Your next hire should be an AI agent” podcast title?
+Well done for the attitude 🫡 but why the “Your next hire should be an AI agent” podcast title?

-Even if you think that helping to generate code or content slop is something truly groundbreaking (it is not), studies finally began to appear (Apple, Apple again, Salesforce, LiveCodeBench Pro, LiveCodeBench GSO) which prove what most of us feel in our gut = that LLMs will not be able to master even slightly complex tasks.
-And if you are now thinking: “Someday!
-Time will tell!” … you have a course at FSB “Operational Research” where you learn how most activities in daily work are exactly multistep multimodalni subjective processes; impossible for complete automation; and especially not using a stochastic text synthesizer.
+Even if you think that code or content slop generator is something truly groundbreaking (it is not), studies finally began to appear (Apple, Apple again, Salesforce, LiveCodeBench Pro, LiveCodeBench GSO) which prove what most of us feel in our gut = that LLMs will not be able to master even slightly complex tasks.
+If you’re still thinking, “Someday!
+Just give it time!” – well, there’s a course at your college called “Operational Research” that’ll teach you exactly why most daily tasks are complex, multistep, multimodal, and stubbornly subjective.
+Good luck automating that – especially with a glorified stochastic text synthesizer.

 This is actually a media effect of the name Gell-Mann amnesia, which explains how the experts will take the newspaper; read an article from one’s own field, see that the text is superficially written and automatically declare it like nonsense.
 But then he will turn the page in the same newspaper and blindly believe everything that is written outside of his specialization.
-A good example is (excellent) analyst Ben Evans who speaks that he never uses in his works Deep Research.
-DR is not reliable, he says.
-Evans too notices that most companies did not benefit from GenAI tools, but at the same time he believes that these tools will certainly replace some of the programmers (?!)
+A good example is (otherwise excellent) analyst Ben Evans who speaks that he never uses Deep Research in his works.
+It’s not reliable, he says.
+Evans too notices that most companies did not benefit from GenAI tools, but at the same time, he believes that these tools will certainly replace some of the programmers tasks (?!)

-And when we combine Gell-Mann amnesia with tool acquisition syndrome and more importantly, the unfortunate anthropomorphization of artificial intelligence from 1956; we get the effect that we, as the last, third, selectively forgettable clique, unknowingly help the first and second actors.
-“GRAIA responds with empathy!” they say again @ Bruketa and Žinić.
+BUT when we combine Gell-Mann amnesia with tool acquisition syndrome and more importantly, the unfortunate anthropomorphization of artificial intelligence from 1956; we get the effect that we, as the last, third, selectively forgettable clique, unknowingly help the first and second actors.
+I mean, posters declaring “GRAIA responds with empathy!” are already decorating the walls at “award-winning” Bruketa & Žinić communicators.

 WhiteHat is the new BlackHat

-WordCamp Europe, the largest gathering of WordPress experts was held the other day.
+WordCamp Europe, the largest gathering of WordPress experts was held on June 2025 and Neuralab crew was also there for the n-th time.
 Those folks (us) power two thirds (!) of the entire meaningful web.
 The conference was also attended by John Mueller (Search Advocate @ Google) who held a panel on the topic of search engine optimization.
 To a colleague’s question “what can we do to rank AI Overviews and GenAI tools” John coldly replied with “absolutely nothing”.

 Now, why is WhiteHat the new BlackHat?
-Well, precisely because newly minted experts discover luke SEO water and sell decades-old WhiteHat tactics; where everything seems to be some new BlackHat LLM empowerment trick.
-The problem is that with such AI shortcuts story they also serve fresh AEO, GEO, SEM-Rush-$1,000-a-month tools which will supposedly monitor the position of the brand within language models and vector databases.
-Those tools and golden shovels cannot work reliably because they depend on an implicit, non-deterministic LLM background and more importantly; user context which is unverifiable and unlimited dark matter.
+Well, precisely because newly minted experts discovered luke SEO water and sell decades-old WhiteHat tactics.
+This is why everything seems to be some new BlackHat LLM empowerment trick.
+The problem is that with such AI shortcuts stories they also serve fresh AEO, GEO, SEM-Rush-$1,000-a-month tools which will supposedly “monitor the position of the brand” within LLMs and vector databases.
+Those tools and golden shovels cannot work reliably because they depend on an implicit, non-deterministic LLM background and more importantly; user context which is unverifiable and unlimited informational dark matter.

-But just wait for the first charmers and second scammers to arrive in your inbox; assuring you (wrongly) that there is a holistic, homogeneous, systematic decline in organic traffic – the how their silver bullet solves all conversion headaches.
+But just wait for the first charmers and second scammers to slide in your DMs; assuring you (wrongly) that there is a holistic, homogeneous, systematic decline in organic traffic – and how their silver bullet solves all conversion headaches.

-And then you’ll fall into the Gear Acquisition Syndrome trap once again; ignoring the 5 fundamentals of online presence: choosing an open source platform, business plan, marketing strategy, respectively positioning and then a detailed content EEAT plan which has been raved about for years.
-And if one more time i hear that “businesses in 2025 must be authentic”, I will literally run a stair marathon – just to throw myself off the top of local skyscraper.
+And then you’ll again fall into the Gear Acquisition Syndrome trap; ignoring the 5 fundamentals of online presence: choosing an open source platform, business plan, marketing strategy, positioning and then a detailed content EEAT plan which has all been raved about for years.
+And if I hear one more time that “businesses in 2025 must be authentic”, I will literally run a stair marathon – just to throw myself off the top of local skyscraper.

-I’m going around in circles a lot to draw a parallel.
-In a few years, we will also see vibe-coding “experts” recommending to programmers that relational databases are the right thing, that you must always start from the meaning, design and architecture of the system – and that you should definitely pay attention to the optimization, sustainability and readability of the code.
-Don’t-Repeat-Yourself!
-Those future tips will surely hit the mark with – mark my words – “designers, developers and managers should communicate!!!”
-What is perhaps the most important finish of the column: all the real and hard questions remain the same – and there’s no indication that GenAI will remove them.
+Those future tips will surely finish with – mark my words – “designers, developers and managers should communicate!!!”
+What is perhaps the most important point of this column: all the real and hard questions remain the same – and there’s no indication that GenAI will displace them.
 Even more, GenAI will further complicate them, given that LLMs are already in a phase of deep commoditization.
-Btw, an example that “engineers need to know the basics” 🙄 just landed.
+Btw, an example that “engineers need to deeply understand the basics” 🙄 just landed.

 Books, instead of a conclusion